Landmines placed in the path of Rohingya refugees on Myanmar border

+- Tens of thousands of people continue to flee across the Myanmar border

-(CNN)Bangladesh summoned the Myanmar ambassador on Wednesday to urge an end to the violence that has engulfed the region and to raise concerns about reports of landmines being laid along the border between the two countries.
+(CNN)Bangladesh summoned the Myanmar ambassador Wednesday to urge an end to the violence that has engulfed the region and to raise concerns about reports of landmines being laid along the border between the two countries.

-At least 146,000 ethnic Rohingya Muslims have fled to Bangladesh from Myanmar since August 25, according to Mohammed Abdiker, director of operations and emergencies at the International Organization for Migration.
+At least 164,000 ethnic Rohingya Muslims have fled to Bangladesh from Myanmar since August 25, according to the Inter Sector Coordination Group (ISCG) of humanitarian agencies in Bangladesh.
+The United Nations expects that number to jump to 300,000 by the end of the year.

 On Wednesday, a senior Bangladeshi border guard, who did not want to be named, told CNN that one of his guards reported an incident from Monday in which two Rohingyas fleeing Myanmar were injured by separate landmines.
 They were carried across to the Bangladesh side of the border and are now in a hospital receiving treatment.